jeffe107/BIgMAG/README.md

 ```bash
  nextflow run BIgMAG/main.nf -profile <docker/singularity/podman/shifter/charliecloud/conda/mamba> --files 'path/to/the/samples/*' --outdir <OUTDIR>
 ```
-In case you wish to input a csv file with the details of your samples, you can change the flag `--files` for `--csv_files 'path/to/your/csv_files'`.
+In case you wish to input a csv file with the details of your samples, you can replace the flag `--files` for `--csv_files 'path/to/your/csv_files'`.
 ### Databases
 Running the pipeline in its default state will attempt to download automaically CheckM2 (~3.5 GB) and GUNC (~12 GB) in your specified output directory.
 Please make sure you have enough space to store these databases.
 Moreover, if you have customized or different versions you would like to use, you can use these flags to include them `--gunc_db '/path/to/your/gunc_db.dmnd'` and `--checkm2_db '/path/to/your/checkm2_db.dmnd'`.

 In the case of the database required by GTDB-Tk2, BIgMAG does not download by default given its large required space (~85 GB); however if you include the flag `--run_gtdbtk2` to both automatically download the database and run the analysis.
 As for CheckM2 and GUNC, you can input your own version of the database with `gtdbtk2_db '/pathto/to/your/gtdbtk/release*'`
 > [!WARNING]
-> Notice that when you untar any GTDB dabatase, it is stored under the name `release*`; please keep the word release in the name to guarantee a proper detection by the pipeline.
+> Notice that when you *untar* any GTDB dabatase, it is stored under the name `release*`; please keep the word release in the name to guarantee a proper detection by the pipeline.

 As mentioned before, the databases downloaded by the pipeline are store in your output directory inside a folder named `databases`, you may want to keep them for further runs of the pipeline and include them with the previously provided flags, speeding up the process.